cjmielke/RxRx19-analysis/README.md

 ### exploring other biases

 The following are results from an overnight tSNE run on the **entire** dataset, (but without the previous normalization).
 With a larger number of points, it is possible to see other categorical variables that are somehow distinguishable by the neural network.
 The plate number for example shows quite clearly that all Vero samples were collected on just a few plates.
-More intriguingly, the site imaged within each well shows an obvious "clumpiness", which implies that **the deep learning model is sometimes able to distinguish which of the 4 corners of a well it is imaging.** I'll need to look at the image dataset later to learn why!
+More intriguingly, the site imaged within each well shows an obvious "clumpiness", which implies that the deep learning model is sometimes able to distinguish which of the 4 corners of a well it is imaging.
+I'll need to look at the image dataset later to learn why!
 I wonder if it can spot the walls!

-Importantly, these other confounds are just as easily normalized as the experimental run.
+These other confounds are just as easily normalized as the experimental run.
 For each plate or site, centroids can be subtracted.
 It could also be argued that the four sites of each well could have their embedding vectors averaged, but such a strategy is probably best assessed in a larger pipeline.

 |              |   |
 :-------------------------:|:-------------------------:
 ![](results/first-10percent/tsne-site.png)  |  ![](results/first-10percent/tsne-plate.png)
 ![](results/first-10percent/tsne-concentration.png)  |  ![](results/first-10percent/)

 I mapped concentration too.
 Indeed a few clusters appear, specifically of higher-concentrations of drugs.
 I can imagine a few distinct causes of this.
 Large detoxification activity in the cells perhaps?
-Or even a direct photometric effect of the drug on the flourescence signals of a specific channel?
+Or even a direct photometric effect of certain drugs on the flourescence signals of a specific channel?

-### Post-correction .... how can we find leads?

-Taking a cue from the "connectivity map" project, and other similar drug repurposing efforts based on gene expression perturbations, drugs for a given illness could be found if they perturb a cellular state in a direction opposite that of the illness.
-In the embedding space, one could imagine finding vectors that are antipodal to the disease perturbations.

-With this dataset however, what is missing is data on the cellular states induced by each drug applied to uninfected cells!
-While sufficient healthy control cells are present to obtain a nice homeostatic baseline, the rest of the data is some mixture of that drugs perturbation and the perturbation induced by the virus.
-This can confound our efforts.

-Its a fair assumption that for most drugs, the lowest concentrations have small effects on the cell.
-Since there is little "clumping" of the concentrations in the tSNE embedding, I am inclined to believe that the effect of the coronavirus itself already has significant effects on the variance of the embedding vectors.
-Indeed, the "area" of this tSNE embedding showing infected cells is quite large.

-Thus, it seems that a reasonable starting point for finding lead compounds is to look within the "neighborhood of homeostasis" in this unsupervised embedding.
-This is breaking a few rules!
-Indeed, euclidean distances are only reliable over short distances in such embeddings!
-Comparisons should also be performed for straight kNN in an embedding provided by PCA, or the full embedding dimension itself.

 ### A full overnight run, with all variables centered